gabochi/rampcode/README.md

 Rampcode is a bytebeat inspired system for livecoding.

 ## requirements
-- pd-l2ork or purrdata
+- pd (tested on vanilla and l2ork)
 - vim (or equivalent, like gedit, atom, etc)

 ## setup
-- extract files from the latest version in a rampcode folder
+- extract files from the latest version
-- extract samples inside rampcode/samples
+- extract samples to a rampcode-xxx/samples folder
-- download tuto.gede to rampcode folder
+- download tuto.gede to rampcode-xxx folder
 - add this line to your usr/bin/vimr:

 `autocmd BufNewFile,BufRead *.gede nnoremap <buffer> <c-e> :silent exec '!./sendline.sh ' . shellescape(getline('.'), 1)<CR>:redraw!<CR>`